-College and University Courses: Local colleges often are open to juniors and seniors taking courses.
+College and University Courses: Local colleges are often open to juniors and seniors taking courses.

 Specialty Camps and Summer Programs: Camps and summer programs that normally give credit and provide evaluation of a student's work may be used.
-These programs will be evaluated on a caseby-case basis and should meet Wheaton Academy's standards for credit.
+These programs will be evaluated on a case-by-case basis and should meet Wheaton Academy's standards for credit.